 Another area of concern in talking about dissociation is something called state or trait theory.
 Trait would imply that once you got it you always got it.
 So if you dissociate then you are a goner and who wants to believe that.
 But if dissociation is a state then you can move into and out of it.

 One other cause of Dissociative symptoms are efforts to reprogram or expose someone to “thought reform.”
 This mental reprogramming, like brainwashing, results in a brain that at some level believes two contradictory things.
 Can you see how that brain could pop in and out of contact with others?

 Last, despite all the press about extreme cases of dissociation and the recurrent belief that this is something that only happens to women, the research tells me it is, in fact, more common among men than women.
 I have some theories about why that might be but that like the rest of this needs to wait till another post.

-Dissociative disorders vary from person to person and time to time.
+Dissociative disorders vary from person to person and from time to time.
 Nothing I can say will fit everyone and there is a lot to be said for listening to the “lived experience” of those who have these disorders.
 More to come on this topic, but in the meantime what do all of you think about this?